Explainable AI Integrated Feature Selection for Landslide Susceptibility Mapping using TreeSHAP: Experimental Results

-The study of features' contributions to the assessment of Landslide Susceptible region derived from TreeSHAP analysis can be validated by considering evidence from state-of-the-art studies by geo-science researchers.
-Firstly, \citet{ccellek2020effect} has emphasized the importance of measuring Slope Angle (SLOPE) for classfying Landslides with strong evidences.
-Consequently, the optimized XgBoost model proposed in our study is also utilizing the SLOPE feature as top most significant feature for prediction of Landslides.
-Furthermore, ELEVATION has a great correlation with SLOPE in the study of Landslides and helps researches to understand the vulnerability of an area towards Landslides \citep{Rabby-Dataset}.
+The study of features' contributions to the assessment of Landslide Susceptible regions derived from TreeSHAP analysis can be validated by considering evidence from state-of-the-art studies by geoscience researchers.
+Firstly, \citet{ccellek2020effect} has emphasized the importance of measuring Slope Angle (SLOPE) for classifying Landslides with strong evidence.
+Consequently, the optimized XgBoost model proposed in our study is also utilizing the SLOPE feature as the top most significant feature for the prediction of Landslides.
+Furthermore, ELEVATION has a great correlation with SLOPE in the study of Landslides and helps researchers to understand the vulnerability of an area towards Landslides \citep{Rabby-Dataset}.
 This fact has also been reflected in our investigation of Landslides through TreeSHAP analysis.
-Additionally, TWI and ROAD are also top contributing factors for assessing the susceptibility of Landslides which have been reflected in our model building process and studies by several geotechnical researchers \citep{chen2017evaluating, Abedin_Features, Rabby-Dataset}.
-Thus, the following analysis strengthen the hypothesis of this study, and supports the proper adoption of Geoscience and Geotechincal Engineering domain at every stage of our proposed research framework.
+Additionally, TWI and ROAD are also top contributing factors for assessing the susceptibility of Landslides which have been reflected in our model-building process and studies by several geotechnical researchers \citep{chen2017evaluating, Abedin_Features, Rabby-Dataset}.
+Thus, the following analysis strengthens the hypothesis of this study and supports the proper adoption of the Geoscience and Geotechnical Engineering domain at every stage of our proposed research framework.